adonisjs/v5-docs/content/guides/fundamentals/typescript-build-process.md

 ### Using ts-node
 Ts node does improve the development experience, as it compiles code in memory and does not output it on the disk.
 You can combine `tsnode` and `nodemon` and run your typescript code as a first-class citizen.

 However, for larger applications, `tsnode` may get slow as it has to recompile the entire project on every file change.
-In contrast, `tsc` was re-building the changed file.
+In contrast, `tsc` was re-building only the changed file.

-Also, do not `tsnode` is a development only tool.
-You still have to compile your code to JavaScript using `tsc` and write custom scripts to copy static files for production.
+Do note, `tsnode` is a development only tool.
+For production, you still have to compile your code to JavaScript using `tsc` and write custom scripts to copy static files.

 ---

 ### Using Webpack
 After trying the above approaches, you may decide to give Webpack a try.
 Webpack is a build tool and has a lot to offer.
 But, it comes with its own set of downsides.

 - Very first, using Webpack to bundle the backend code is an overkill.
-You don't even need 90% of the webpack features created by keeping the frontend projects and build process in mind.
+You may not even need 90% of the webpack features, that were created to serve the frontend ecosystem.
-- You may have to repeat some of the configurations in the `webpack.config.js` config and `tsconfig.json` file especially, which files to watch and ignore.
+- You may have to repeat some of the configurations in the `webpack.config.js` config and `tsconfig.json` file.
+Especially, which files to watch and ignore.
-- Also, we are not even sure if you can instruct [Webpack not to bundle](https://stackoverflow.com/questions/40096470/get-webpack-not-to-bundle-files) the entire backend into a single file.
+- Also, we are not even sure if you can instruct [Webpack NOT TO bundle](https://stackoverflow.com/questions/40096470/get-webpack-not-to-bundle-files) the entire backend into a single file.

 ## AdonisJS approach
 We are not a big fan of over-complicated build tools and bleeding-edge compilers.
 Having a calm development experience is way more valuable than exposing config to tune every single knob.